skrysmanski/ssh-env/README.md

    * `id_rsa` (encrypted) private key of ssh key pair
    * `id_rsa.pub` public key of ssh key pair
    * `known_hosts` contains "ids" of known servers; created and modified by `ssh` itself
- * `.local/` local (i.e. per computer) ssh files; you don't need to backup these files
+ * `.local/` local (i.e. per computer) ssh files; you don't need to backup these files and these files should not be shared with other computers
-   * `ssh-agent.config` ssh-agent configuration (i.e. whether to use and for how long to store decrypted private keys); created via `ssh-env agent config` or when sshing the first time into a machine and this file doesn't exist
+   * `ssh-agent.settings.json` ssh-agent configuration (i.e. whether to use it and for how long to store decrypted private keys); created via `ssh-env agent config` or when sshing the first time into a machine and this file doesn't exist
-   * `ssh-agent.env` stores information about the running ssh-agent (must be kept private by all means); create when the ssh-agent is started
+   * `ssh-agent-env.json` stores information about the running ssh-agent (must be kept private by all means); create when the ssh-agent is started
+   * `ssh-env.settings.json`: local (not to be shared) configuration for ssh-env itself
    * `ssh.generated.conf`: Auto-generated SSH config file (based on `ssh-data/config`).
  * `ssh-env`: main bash script
  * `ssh-env.cmd`: main Windows batch file